+Why is Gilead Science's new Hepatitis C pill (Sovaldi) so expensive (\$84,000 for a course of therapy, about \$1,000 a pill) and is its approximately 90% cure rate worth the cost?
+US FDA Commissioner Scott Gottlieb recently (WSJ 8.25.18) commented on the difficulty in valuing curative therapies.
+How important is cost in health policy decisions?
+Why are pharmaceutical companies more and more developing "orphan" drugs, that is, drugs for rare diseases.
 In the current healthcare environment in the US, there is rationing of healthcare, often not on an objective basis.
 What makes a medication or device cost-effective or not?
 Authorities in many countries are using cost-effectiveness analyses (CEA) to make reimbursement decisions and cost of treatments and diagnostics (e.g., mammograms) are being hotly debated.
-There are major initiatives afoot, even in U.S. medical societies (i.e., American College of Cardiology/American Heart Association and American Society of Clinical Oncology) to incorporate cost-effectiveness ("value") into medical decision-making.
+Why are there major initiatives afoot, even in U.S. medical societies (i.e., American College of Cardiology/American Heart Association and American Society of Clinical Oncology) to incorporate cost-effectiveness ("value") into medical decision-making?
 How are these analyses being done?
-An understanding of the basic principles of pharmacoeconomics (health economics/cost-effectiveness) is essential if stakeholders in the healthcare arena hope to meet the burgeoning challenges posed by shrinking budgets, healthcare rationing, medication shortages, and an aging global population.
-Based on the second edition of Dr. Arnold's highly acclaimed textbook, Pharmacoeconomics: From Theory to Practice, learn the principles of pharmacoeconomics/CEA, get hands-on experience and tutorials with software often used for these types of evaluations, and watch YouTube excerpts of debates about the reimbursability of some of these treatments in the US.
-You will also hear a key pharmaceutical company researcher discuss his challenges in use of CEA in the fragmented US healthcare coverage environment, see userfriendly computer programs that have been developed based on these analyses and debate the use of CEA in making life-or-death reimbursement decisions.
+Learn the principles of CEA, get hands-on experience and tutorials with software often used for these types of evaluations, watch YouTube excerpts of debates about making Hepatitis C treatments available in California Medicaid and other markets.
+Hear a key pharmaceutical company researcher discuss his challenges in use of CEA in the fragmented US healthcare coverage environment, see user-friendly computer programs that have been developed based on these analyses and debate the use of CEA in making life-or-death reimbursement decisions.
 This introductory course focuses on the major concepts and principles of pharmacoeconomics, with particular emphasis on modeling, methodologies and data sources.
-Students will also learn about the international use of pharmacoeconomics in drug regulation, pricing and reimbursement.
+Students will learn about the international use of pharmacoeconomics in drug regulation, pricing and reimbursement.
 Examples of pharmacoeconomic models used by the pharmaceutical industry and in government will illustrate the theoretical lessons.